- Student Employment Coordinator

 - Method of Payment

 The beginning wage for students hired as a Library Assistant is $7.50.
-The job descriptions and qualifications vary by department. and students will receive training for these positions.
+The job descriptions and qualifications vary by unit and students will receive training for these positions.

 The beginning wage for students in some units will be determined by the hiring unit.
 These positions require a high level of comprehensive skills, responsibilities, training, and appropriate experience.

-Generally, Library student employees may receive a $.05 to $.20 per hour raise each year of employment at the beginning of each Fall semester if a student employee worked any amount of time during the previous Fall/Spring semesters.
+Generally, Library student employees may receive up to $.20 per hour raise each year of employment at the beginning of each Fall semester if a student employee worked any amount of time during the previous Fall/Spring semesters.
 This does not apply to summer employment.

 Wage increases are not based on merit and are dependent upon the current budget .